-The cost of equity-settled transactions is recognised, together with a corresponding increase in equity within Payments based on the shares of the parent company reserve, over the period in which the performance and/or service conditions are fulfilled.
+The cost of transactions based in the shares is recognised, together with a corresponding increase in equity (for equity-settled payments) / in liabilities (for cash-settled payments) over the period in which the performance and/or service conditions are fulfilled.

 The cumulative expense recognised for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has expired and NCC's best estimate of the number of equity instruments that will ultimately vest.
-The income statement expense or credit for a period represents the movement in cumulative expense recognised as at the beginning and end of that period (Note 10).
+Loss or gain in the statement of comprehensive income for a period represents the movement in cumulative expense recognised as at the beginning and end of that period (Note 10).